dsypien/PiFrame/README.md

 PiFrame
 ============
 PiFrame is a picture frame service and webapp for the Raspberry Pi that turns your tv/monitor into a picture frame.
-It allows users to upload photos, create slideshows and choose which slideshow to play.
+It allows users to upload photos, and then create and play slideshows.

 Dependencies
 ------------